zwchang/house-prices-Lund-Sweden/README.md

 oscillation within a short time window.

-* Build an API endpoint which is able to take in a request with a list of values from a property listing and returns an estimated price.
+* Build an API endpoint which is able to take in a request with a list of values from a property listing and return an estimated price.